-Gija is a language spoken by fewer than 100 people in the Kimberley region of Western Australia.
+Gija is a language spoken by people

 Our Elders worry that our language will not be spoken within a generation.